Wasserstein contraction for the stochastic Morris-Lecar neuron model: Introduction

 The {\em kinetic theory} for neuronal networks, has been developed recently as the mean field representation of large networks with applications to the visual cortex~\cite{CTRM06,RKC}.
 Macroscopic models of neural networks, as the Integrate-and-Fire equation \cite{CCP_JMN11,BoFaTa,delarue2015global}, describe densities of neurons with potential $v$, this means that the conductance $g$ is supposed to be at equilibrium.
 System~\eqref{eq:MorrisLecar} is a more detailed kinetic representation and the macroscopic limit is formally obtained as $\gamma \to \infty$.

-Equation \eqref{eq:MorrisLecar} is a simple version of those used to represent cells with their voltage~$v$ and conductance $g$ according to the general theory of spiking neurons~\cite{gerstner2002mathematical}.
-More precisely it is related to Morris-Lecar's formalism (a variant of Hodgkin-Huxley) and noise, represented by the Brownian term, acts only on the variable $g$, i.e., the synaptic activity or the opening and closing of ion channels~\cite{CTSL}.
-For the determistic system, i.e., when $a=0$, the stationary points $(v_*,g_*)$ are determined by the relations
+Equation \eqref{eq:MorrisLecar} is a simple version of those used to represent electric cells with their voltage~$v$ and conductance $g$ according to the general theory of spiking neurons~\cite{BressloffBook}.
+More precisely it is related to Morris-Lecar's formalism~\cite{MorrisLecar} (a variant of Hodgkin-Huxley) which, for a single neuron, reads in full generality

+with $i$ the ionic channels, $V_i$ the reversal potentials, $\lambda_i (v)$ the gating frequency and $G_I(v)$ the equilibrium conductance (for instance of the form $G_I(v) = \alpha (1+\tanh(\beta(v-\gamma))$ for some parameters $\alpha,\beta,\gamma>0$, see \cite{MorrisLecar}).
+Notice that, if it initially holds, we have for all $t$, $\min_i V_i \leq v(t) \leq \max_i V_i$ and thus there are no neuron with the extreme potentials, which explains the boundary condition in $v$.
+When considering an assembly of neurons, noise becomes important and it is represented by the Brownian term.
+It acts only on the variable $g$, i.e., the synaptic activity or the opening and closing of ion channels~\cite{CTSL}.
+For the deterministic version of \eqref{eq:SDE} i.e., when $a=0$, the stationary points $(v_*,g_*)$ of~\eqref{eq:SDE} are determined by the relations

 When $G$ decreases such an equilibrium is unique.
 For more general functions $G$, there can be several; then a uniqueness condition is that $\frac{\dd}{\dd g} G\big( V(g)\big)<1$, which is also written